enthought/enstaller/doc/source/reference/transition_to_4.7.0_api.rst

 Configuration._checked_change_auth are there for convenience, but their usage is discouraged.

+.. note:: while keeping the password in clear in insecure, this is actually
-Note on security: this is actually more secure as enstaller would before implicitely change from clear to secure and vice et versa depending on whether keyring was available to enstaller.
+    more secure as enstaller would before implicitely change from clear to secure and vice et versa depending on whether keyring was available to enstaller.
 The midterm solution is to use token-based authentication and never store password, but this will need some support server-side before being deployed.

 Repositories and package metadata
 =================================